Witchcraft: Boost Your Spells With Switchwords

 In my example spell above, I used a little rhyme (thank you, Dorothy).
-The reason I try to do this is that rhymes are easily remembered and as you speak them, you can put a lot of energy into them.
+The reason I try to do this is that rhymes are easily remembered and, as you speak, you can put a lot of energy into the words.
 You don’t have to use a rhyme, and I’ve done plenty of spells without them.
 I’d suggest getting yourself a spell-book (the one I mentioned is as good as any and a lot better than most) and adapting the chant for your own purposes.

 As mentioned, you can access my lists by reading the article mentioned at the beginning.
 However, there are certain words that work particularly well for witchy work.